oplS17projects/Fake-News/README.md

 Dave &amp; Jake's Fake News Generator
 ## Statement

    We plan on implementing a Fake News Generator.
-Given the current political climate of hysteria regarding "Fake News", we figured it would be funny to create an application which dynamically creates believable Fake News using information from web scraping real news websites.
+Given the current political climate of hysteria regarding "Fake News", we figured it would be funny to create an application which dynamically creates believable Fake News using information from data collected by web scraping real news websites.
 Neither of us have done web scraping before and find it interesting.
 We both love a good laugh at the expense of others.

 ## Analysis

    At current understanding of the project we imagine that we're going to be using data abstraction in creating the functions that will pull specific parts from HTML bodies, as well as in defining the types of objects pulled.
 We'll probably utilize some filters to parse HTML tags & JSON.
-We'll be creating an expression evaluator to evaluate html elements into they're respective object containers.
+We'll be creating an expression evaluator to evaluate html elements into their respective object containers.
 We're going to recurse through our data structures to find data as well as attempt to create closures and objects to encapsulate different "Fake News" pages.
-   The Markov Model will be made up of a Constructor and other member function that will be outlined here.
+   The Markov Model will be made up of a constructor and other member functions that will be outlined here.
 Which take a file and order.
 There is some procedural abstraction to get at parts of the object since it is stored in a cons cell we abstract it using car and cdr.
    ```racket
 (define (markModel file k)
     (if (file-exists? file)